burcakotlu/GLANET/docs/source/instconfig.rst

 2. Perl

 **Important:** If you have installed Perl before but it is not a version of Strawberry Perl, we strongly suggest that you, first, uninstall the Perl you have and then follow the steps specified below.
-It is important that you do that because we assume the required modules will be downloaded from Strawberry Perl's database.
+It is important that you do this because we assume the required modules will be downloaded from Strawberry Perl's database.

 For **Windows** users, Strawberry Perl can be downloaded from `here <http://www.strawberryperl.com>`_